asmaahmad5/Spend-Trends-App-vs.-Website/README.md

 Key Insights:

-Length of Membership is th strongest predictor -Customers who have been members for longer tend to spend significantly more.
+Length of Membership is the strongest predictor -Customers who have been members for longer tend to spend significantly more.
 -Retaining customers for extended periods drives revenue growth.